 The Coronavirus Aid, Relief, and Economic Security (CARES) Act allocated $350 billion to help small businesses keep workers employed amid the pandemic and economic downturn.
 Known as the Paycheck Protection Program (PPP), the initiative provides 100% federally guaranteed loans to small businesses.
 Importantly, these PPP loans may be forgiven if borrowers maintain their payrolls during the crisis or restore their payrolls afterward.
 The first round of funding for the PPP loans ran out in 14 days.
-Congress recently approved an additional $310 billion in funding to restore the PPP Program, but the new funds are expected to run out even faster than the first round.
+Congress approved an additional $310 billion in funding to restore the PPP Program, and there are still funds remaining.
+The deadline to apply for the loan is June 30.

 The administration’s PPP program guidelines and additional resources can be found at https://home.treasury.gov/policy-issues/cares/assistance-for-small-businesses